How Close Can a Fire Pit Be to a House? Common Mistakes to Avoid

 The General Rule for Fire Pit Placement

-The standard rule of thumb is to place your fire pit at least 10–25 feet away from any house, fence, or combustible structure.
+The general guideline suggests positioning your fire pit a minimum of 10–25 feet from any home, fence, or flammable structure.

 • For Gas Fire Pits: Maintain a minimum of 10 feet from structures.
 Gas fire pits offer controlled flames, but they still present risks if placed too close.

-• For Wood-Burning Fire Pits: These require at least 25 feet of distance due to their open flames and the potential for flying sparks and embers.
+• For Wood-Burning Fire Pits: A minimum distance of 25 feet is necessary because of open flames and the possibility of sparks and embers flying.

 Check Local Fire Codes and Guidelines

-• What Your Fire Department Says: Most fire codes require maintaining a specific minimum distance between your fire pit and any structures.
+• What Your Fire Department Says: Most fire codes mandate a certain minimum distance between your fire pit and any buildings.

 • Homeowners Association (HOA) Policies: Some HOAs may have additional rules or restrictions for fire pits.

-Tip: Violating local fire codes can lead to fines or liability for damages.
-Be proactive by contacting your local fire department to confirm your fire pit complies with regulations.
+Tip: Breaking local fire codes results in fines or liability for damages.
+Contact your local fire department to ensure your fire pit meets regulations.

 Consider External Factors

-• Wind Direction: Placing your fire pit in an area protected from strong winds helps reduce the chances of stray sparks.
+• Wind Direction: Positioning your fire pit in a wind-sheltered location minimizes the likelihood of errant sparks.

 • Landscape and Surface: Choose a non-flammable surface like concrete, gravel, or stone.
 Never place fire pits on grass, mulch, or wooden decks unless you use a fire-resistant protective mat.